GStreamer/gstreamer/markdown/contribute/index.md

 ### How to Prepare a Merge Request for Submission

-If possible at all, you should prepare a merge request against a current git checkout, ideally against the tip of the master branch.
-The gitlab merge request UI will contain information about whether the merge request can be applied to the current code.
-If a merge request was prepared against an old commit and does not apply any longer to master you may be asked to provide an updated branch to merge.
+Please prepare any merge request against a current git checkout, ideally against the tip of the master branch.
+If a merge request is prepared against an old commit or older branch and can't easily be rebased you may be asked to rebase and update the branch on top of the master branch.

-If you have created a new plugin, please submit a merge request that adds it to the gst-plugins-bad module, including `meson.build` modifications, and all new files.
+If you have created a new plugin, please submit a merge request that adds it to the gst-plugins-bad module, including `meson.build` modifications, new files and documentation.

-#### Patch Format
+#### Preparation: create a personal fork of the git repository on GitLab

 The easiest way to create a merge request is to create one or more local commits for your changes in a branch in a local git repository.
 This should be a git